mozilla/scanapi/README.rst

 occur.

 The ``enrichment`` section can be used to specify external data sources used to supplement returned results.
-This is currently limited to the ``rpm2cve`` option which if specified, will read ``rpm-to-cve.xml`` (available from RedHat) from the file system and add vulnerable package details to result entries specifically for RHSAs.
+The ``rpm2cve`` option if specified, will read ``rpm-to-cve.xml`` (available from RedHat) from the file system and add vulnerable package details to result entries specifically for RHSAs.
+The ``exemptplugins`` option if specified indicates a file containing plugins IDs that will be excluded from the vulnerabilities section of a result set.
+Results for matching plugins will instead be included in the exempt_vulnerabilities section of the result.

 Run scanapi
 ~~~~~~~~~~~